KyaniteMods/DeeperAndDarker/README.md

 ---
 A Minecraft 1.19 mod which features more blocks, items, armors, and hidden mysteries to complement the Deep Dark update.
 Such implementations include new sculk-related blocks, Warden armor and tools, the Otherside dimension, and secrets waiting to be discovered by you!

-Deeper and Darker is in beta production currently; therefore, there will be bugs and crashes, so be sure to report them as an issue here!
+If you happen to find any bugs or inconsistencies in Deeper and Darker, be sure to report them here!

 # Contributions
 [![Crowdin](https://badges.crowdin.net/deeper-and-darker/localized.svg)](https://crowdin.com/project/deeper-and-darker)

 If you would like to help translate Deeper and Darker, head over to our [Crowdin](https://crowdin.com/project/deeper-and-darker) page.
 If there is a language not on the page which you would like to add translations for, start a discussion on Crowdin or join our [Discord](https://discord.gg/GDNRd5yvxa)!
 We'd love to make our mod even more accessible.

-We accept pull requests, however, most development is internally done by the Kyanite Mods team.
+We accept pull requests; however, the majority of development is done internally by the Kyanite Mods team.

 # API

-If you need Deeper and Darker as a library; to create mixin-based compatability classes, or to access classes in Deeper and Darker, you can add it to your projects like so:

-You can find the latest `deeper_darker_version` [on the maven repo](https://maven.mineblock11.dev/#/releases/com/kyanite) or on [Curseforge](https://curseforge.com/minecraft/mc-mods/deeperdarker)
+If you want to add Deeper and Darker as a library, you can add it by finding the latest `deeper_darker_version` on the [maven repo](https://maven.mineblock11.dev/#/releases/com/kyanite) or on [CurseForge](https://curseforge.com/minecraft/mc-mods/deeperdarker).

 ![](https://maven.mineblock11.dev/api/badge/latest/releases/com/kyanite/deeperdarker-fabric?color=00898c&name=Fabric&prefix=v)
 ![](https://maven.mineblock11.dev/api/badge/latest/releases/com/kyanite/deeperdarker-forge?color=00898c&name=Forge&prefix=v)

 ```groovy